- Mangyan culture

 Mrs. Emily Lorenzo Catapang (Executive Director)

-An Ibanag from Tuguegarao, Mrs. Catapang has been working with the Mangyans for the past seventeen years.
+An Ibanag from Tuguegarao, Mrs. Catapang has been working with the Mangyans since 1992.
 In 2005, she received a fellowship for visiting archivist at the Rockefeller Archive Center in New York, which gave her the chance to give lectures on the Mangyans at several organizations and universities, and search for Mangyan documents and artifacts in libraries and museums in the United States.
 She also gives lectures about the Mangyans to educational institutions and organizations in the country and abroad.